Western Roman Empire: Theodosian dynasty (392–455)

 Honorius became Western emperor in 395, after the death of his father Theodosius.
 His reign was beset by barbarian invasions, and for much of his early reign, until 408, he was controlled by Stilicho, whose influence over Honorius would create a standard for puppet Western Emperors.
 After 408 his reign was greatly influenced by the general Constantius, who briefly reigned as his co-emperor for a few months before dying of natural causes.
-He also faced the usurpation of Priscus Attalus, a senator who was proclaimed emperor at Rome in 409.
+He also faced the usurpation of Priscus Attalus, a senator who was proclaimed emperor at Rome in 409, and Constantine, who took over Britain and Gaul around the same time.
 Honorius died of edema in 423.